Entry Requirements

 Degree Offer:

-You are also able to apply for this course if you already have a degree.
+You can apply for this course (A10L) if you already have a degree.
+The entry requirements for this route are:

-You will need a 2:1 degree in any subject plus the A Level requirements and a minimum of GCSE level 4 (C) in Maths and English Language.
+- A minimum of GCSE level 4 (C) in maths and English language

 If you are applying with an undergraduate (Bachelor's or undergraduate Master's) degree, you may not need to meet the standard A Level requirements.
 We will review this if you have achieved or are predicted to achieve a first class honours degree at undergraduate level in a relevant subject with enough biology and chemistry content.
 You will still, however, need to have achieved as least a 4 (C) in GCSE in both Maths and English Language.
 Any offers made without the A Level requirements are conditional on you achieving a first in your primary degree before starting the course.